Safety and Injury Prevention

 Be Ready – Know the Rules and Use the Right Safety Gear

 Your child will learn the rules for their sport during practices, but it is a good idea to start learning about the rules and needed sports equipment before the season starts.
 Discuss with your child that the rules are in place to help keep them safe.
-For example, rules about tackling in football are in place to help prevent neck injuries.
+For example, rules about tackling in football are in place to help prevent concussions and neck injuries.
 Rules about pitch count protect the arm and shoulder.

 Using the right equipment and safety gear for the sport can lower the chance of getting hurt.
 Some examples of safety gear are mouth guards, pads and helmets.